redFrik/superColliderStandalone-macOS/README.md

 5. Start Platypus.app (<https://sveinbjorn.org/platypus>).
 6. Click 'Select Script...' and find either \_start_.command or _start_sclang.command (depending on if you want to use the full IDE or only run sclang).
 7. Set App Name and add an icon.
-8. You can experiment with different Interfaces but normally you will want to set this to 'None'.
+8. You can experiment with different settings in 'Interface', but normally you will want to set this to 'None'.
 9. 'Run with root privileges' - OFF
 10. 'Run in background' - ON
 11. 'Remain running after execution' - OFF